geosolutions-it/geonode-subsites/README.md

 The example above:
 - **ALL** the subsite will use the override templates available under the `geonode-mapstore-client` table under the root `templates`
 - `subsite_1` will get the `topbar.html` from it's specific subsite template folder
-- All the other templates are taken by the default dirs
+- All the other templates are taken by the common folder if the filw is available otherwise from the default dirs

 ## Let a spefici URLs use the